Appeal to the stone: Inductive reasoning

 Appeal to the stone utilizes inductive reasoning to derive its argument.
 Formal fallacies use deductive reasoning and formal properties to structure an argument and inductive arguments do not use this structure.
 Inductive reasoning is reasoning with uncertain conclusions because of inferences made about a specific situation, object, or event.
-In the context of Appeal to the stone, inductive reasoning is asserted against an initial claim without further elaboration.
 Inductive arguments can be affected by the acquisition of new information or evidence that can debunk an inductive assumption.

 Inductive reasoning asserts that the probability of a conclusion being correct is adequate evidence to support the argument.
 Inductive arguments are judged on the strength or weakness of an argument and an argument's strength is subjective to each participant based on preconceptions about the subject being discussed.

-The weakness of inductive reasoning (in comparison to deductive reasoning), lays in the inability to gauge the validity or soundness of claims within an argument.
+The weakness of inductive reasoning (in comparison to deductive reasoning), lies in the inability to gauge the validity or soundness of claims within an argument.
 Validity of an argument is based on whether the information presented is factual.
 However, if evidence presented to prove a conclusion are false, this can provide a valid argument based on false information to substantiate the conclusion.
 Therefore, soundness of an argument is deemed when the assumptions of an argument are factual.
 Unlike deductive reasoning, inductive arguments cannot prove their deductive validity and therefore lead to the problem of induction.

 Structure of arguments

 Arguments are typically structured by a claim being defended with reasoning and evidence.
 It typically consists of statements that provide premises to support a conclusion.
 In the case of appeal to the stone, there is an explicit conclusion but it is likely not substantiated with many premises to validate the conclusion being asserted.

-According to the theory of argumentation, there must assumptions or premises that follow a method of reasoning or deduction to form the conclusion or point.
+According to the theory of argumentation, there must be assumptions or premises that follow a method of reasoning or deduction to form the conclusion or point.
 An appeal to the stone's lack of evidence to substantiate the rejection of the initial claim puts the burden of proof on the other member of the argument and limits rebuttals.

 Criticisms

 Restricted debate

-In contrast to the burden of proof (philosophy), appeal to the stone does not allow for debate past the dismissal of the first claim.
+In contrast to the burden of proof, appeal to the stone does not allow for debate past the dismissal of the first claim.
 Therefore, the burden of proof is placed upon the person who made the initial statement to prove it is correct.
 However, when appeal to the stone is used to argue, there is a diminished ability for a person to create a rebuttal due to lack of elaboration on why there has been a disagreement.
 Additionally, the appeal to the stone technique is often paired with other logical fallacies that restrict the ability to further dialogue.
-Discussions when presenting an appeal to the stone argument, it can use ad-hominem attacks to avoid discussion of the discussion’s subject matter, or it can be paired with a straw-man argument to discredit the other member of the discussion.
+Participants presenting an appeal to the stone argument may use ad-hominem attacks to avoid the discussion’s topic, or may pair it with a straw-man argument to discredit the other participant.